Alexandra Mendes

 Summary

-• Keep .NET Framework when maintaining legacy Windows-only systems that rely on unsupported features in .NET.
+• Keep .NET Framework for legacy Windows-only systems that rely on features .NET does not carry.

 When should I choose .NET over .NET Framework?